Shields Ferry: Pride of the Tyne (1993–present)

 Pride of the Tyne was built by Swan Hunter, Wallsend, at a cost of £1.5 million.
 It entered service in 1993, and was constructed as a modified version of Shieldsman.
 The vessel also has a bar, The Admirals Locker, that is available on private hire trips.
 The vessel was the first river ferry to incorporate all of the new safety features introduced following the Marchioness disaster in August 1989.

 Spirit of the Tyne (2007–present)

 Spirit of the Tyne entered service in May 2007, as a replacement for Shieldsman.
 The ferry is an "off-the-shelf" product and differs greatly from its predecessors.
 It was built in Harlingen, Netherlands, and fitted out in Portsmouth.
 The design was adapted from the Gosport ferries: Spirit of Gosport and Spirit of Portsmouth.

 Landings

 North Shields

 The ferry landing at North Shields was opened in July 2004, providing better accessibility and passenger waiting facilities than its predecessor.

 Passengers at North Shields Ferry Landing can travel to the town centre by 19 or 317 bus.
-Alternatively, it is a ten minute walk to the town centre via Borough Road.
+Alternatively, it is a ten minute walk to the town centre via Borough Road or a 9 minute walk to the nearest 307 bus stop at Waterville Road-Coach Lane.